What is a disclosure?

 • Provide further information about relevant University policies and procedures and your formal reporting options:

-• The University (if the reported person is a UWS student or staff member)
+• The University (if the reported person is a UWS student or employee).

 Confidentiality and process